pulp-platform/pulp-sdk/README.md

 Some examples are availaible at https://github.com/GreenWaves-Technologies/pmsis_tests

+### Gvsoc

 Then, go to a test, for example pmsis_tests/quick/cluster/fork/, and execute:

 ~~~~~shell
 make clean all run
 ~~~~~

+This will by default execute it on gvsoc.

+### RTL

-This will by default execute it on gvsoc, and you can configure the RTL platform with this command:
+You can configure the RTL platform with this command:

 ~~~~~shell
 make clean all run platform=rtl